 Online event to strengthen the partnerships with Central Asia

-More than 90 people registered to the event, representing a variety of stakeholders, such as public authorities, civil society organisations, in multiple countries of the region.
+More than 90 people registered for the event, representing a variety of stakeholders, such as public authorities, civil society organisations, in multiple countries of the region.

 Additionally, Radim Žák, ICMPD Regional Coordinator for Eastern Europe and Central Asia, highlighted the importance of working together towards orderly, safe and regular migration.
 Finally, MIEUX+ team members joined the discussion to explain the new features of the phase launched in 2020 as well as the procedures to submit a request.